Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 1.  *Select soil variables (or classes) of interest and suitable measurement techniques (decide what to map and describe)*;

-2.  *Prepare a sampling design (define spatial location of sampling points and sampling intensity)*;
+2.  *Prepare a sampling design (select the spatial locations of sampling points and define a sampling intensity)*;

-3.  *Collect samples in the field and estimate values of the target soil variables at unknown locations to test and refine prediction models*;
+3.  *Collect samples in the field and then estimate values of the target soil variables at unknown locations to test and refine prediction models*;

-4.  *Select and implement the spatial prediction (or extrapolation) models and generate soil maps*;
+4.  *Select and implement the most effective spatial prediction (or extrapolation) models and use these to generate soil maps*;

 5.  *Select the most representative data model and distribution system*;